 During the height of the economic downtown, the college actually increased financial aid for students, making up a $750,000 reduction in state aid by tapping into the endowment savings account and adding fundraising for need-based aid.
 Hanover currently has a goal for 90 percent of students to have the opportunity to enjoy a study-abroad program during the May term.

 A key focus has been increasing alumni involvement.
-She has recently expanded her travels to Florida, California, Texas and the Chicago area.
-In 2010, her extensive outreach efforts netted an additional $1.5 million from donors.
+In 2013 she expanded her travels to Florida, California, Texas, New York, Washington D.C., Hilton Head and the Chicago area for alumni campaign receptions.
+Her extensive outreach efforts for the “Live Our Loyalty” Campaign brought in $22 million from donors.

 With her support the following has been implemented:

 Connecting Hanover College with the surrounding communities of Madison and Hanover is another hallmark of DeWine’s presidency.
 Last year, she started a collaborative breakfast with community leaders.
 She is regularly asked to serve as a keynote speaker at civic events.
-The couple support local charitable and community events.
+She and her husband support local charitable and community events.

 Mike DeWine is a former science teacher and long-time health industry educator.
 He has revolutionized the food service on campus, adding more food choices, including vegetarian and vegan fare that cater to the changing diets of today’s students.